eyopa21/Kifiya-Spring-Test/README.md

-# Sky Menu - Spring Boot Application
+# Kifiya-test - Spring Boot Application

 This is a Spring Boot–based backend application that manages **Products**, **Promotions**, and **Carts**.
 It exposes REST APIs for creating products, applying promotions, and generating quotes.